Oak Hall School

-Oak Hall School is a private school in Gainesville, Florida, that was founded in 1970 as a segregation academy.
+Oak Hall School is a private pre-K through 12th grade school in Gainesville, Florida founded in 1970.

 History

-Oak Hall was founded in 1970, the same year that Gainesville finished desegregation of their high schools.
+Oak Hall was founded in 1970, the year Gainesville finished desegregating its high schools.
+Founded by Drs.
+Billy Brashear and Harry L. Walker, the school was open to all "without regard to race, creed or color", but had a $1,100 tuition.
+By January 1971, the school received IRS approval of its tax exemption because it announced and publicized a racially nondiscriminatory admissions policy.

 Although technically a private school, the school was largely built with funds provided by industrial revenue bonds raised by Alachua County.
-It is a Pre-K through 12 school, but was not always that way.
-The school's elementary, or "Lower School", was originally a separate campus by the name of Martha Manson Academy.
+Oak Hall's elementary school, or "Lower School", was originally a separate campus by the name of Martha Manson Academy.
 The Headmaster there gave the school to Oak Hall in 2001, creating the Pre-K through 12 campus that the school has today.

-The school established a sister school relationship with the Changzhou #2 Middle/High School.
+The school established a sister-school relationship with the Changzhou #2 Middle/High School in China.

 Facilities

 The school is sited on a 44 acre campus and includes a 400-seat theater, art and photography center, media center, science labs, gymnasium, lighted soccer field, lighted football field, brand new tennis courts, an unlighted baseball field, a softball field, and as well as many other outdoor basketball, pickleball, tennis, and 4-square courts.